wusunlab/beamerposter-ucla/README.md

 ## Requirement

-This template requires the `beamerposter` package to be installed in your LaTeX distribution.
+This template requires the `beamerposter` package to be installed in your TeX distribution.

 ## License

-The LaTeX source files in this repository is made available under the MIT license.
+The LaTeX source files in this repository are made freely available under the MIT license.
 This is NOT an official template.

 The UCLA logo (`logo-ucla-white.pdf`) is a trademark of UCLA.
 For policy of use, please visit <http://www.adminpolicies.ucla.edu/APP/Number/110.0>.